seanmcquaid/Whac-A-Mole/README.md

 1. Java / SpringBoot

-## Game Info
+## Front End Pages

-### Rules
+### Home Page

+#### Requirements

+1. Game is in paused state
+2. Can click start button and start the game
-1. When you hit start, the timer starts
+3. When you hit start, the timer starts
-2. Every time you hit a mole, another will appear
+4. Every time you hit a mole, another will appear
-3. The game ends when the user hits 15 moles
+5. The game ends when the user hits 15 moles

-### Game States and Features

-1. Leaderboard displays top 10 times
-2. If the user is in the top 10 times after completing their round, then they get prompted to enter their user name
+6. If the user is in the top 10 times after completing their round, then they get prompted to enter their user name

+### Leaderboard Page

+#### Requirements

+1. Displays the top 10 times

+## Back End Routes

+### GET - /leaderboard

+Should return top 10 times

+### POST - /addTime

+Allows users

+### GET - /checkTime

+Checks if time is in the top 10 times